AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 #### page_size

 When you run a query, you do not know in advance how many items the query will return.
 The query could return a few items, or it could return hundreds.
 The `page_size` field determines how many items to return at one time.
-If you use the default value of 20, and the query returns 97 items, the results will be stored in four pages containing 20 items each, and one page containing 17 items.
+If you use the default value of 20, and the query returns 97 items, the results are stored in four pages containing 20 items each, and one page containing 17 items.

 The following example sets the page size to 10: